Benchmarking Vision, Language, & Action Models on Robotic Learning Tasks: Experimental Setup

 \paragraph{OpenVLA Configuration} OpenVLA's configuration focused primarily on action space handling and gripper command conversions:

 \begin{itemize} \item \textbf{Gripper Command Standardization:} We implemented several conversion protocols: \begin{itemize} \item Binary discretization: For $[0,1]$ to $\{0,1\}$ conversion, we threshold at $0.5$ \item Ternary discretization: For $[0,1]$ to $\{-1,0,1\}$ conversion, values $<0.05$ map to $-1$ (closed), $>0.95$ to $1$ (open), and $[0.05,0.95]$ to $0$ (no change) \item Continuous normalization: For $[0,1]$ to $[-1,1]$ conversion, we apply the formula: $y = 2 \cdot (x - orig_{low}) / (orig_{high} - orig_{low}) - 1$.
-This was used by the authors in \cite{kim2024openvla}. \end{itemize} \item \textbf{Special Cases:} \begin{itemize} \item For the UCSD pick-and-place dataset, we used dataset statistics to scale gripper commands to the appropriate torque space \item For ETH agent affordances, we applied the transformation: $unnormalized = 0.5 \cdot (normalized + 1) \cdot (high - low) + low$, where high and low are the 99th and 1st percentiles respectively \end{itemize} \item \textbf{Action Space Handling:} \begin{itemize} \item For datasets using velocity, angular velocity, or torque-based action spaces (e.g., ETH agent affordances and UCSD datasets), we note potential compatibility issues with OpenVLA's position-based predictions \item We exclude `Terminal' tensors from action spaces, as OpenVLA predicts only XYZ, RPY, and gripper commands \end{itemize} \end{itemize}
+This was used by the authors in \citet{kim2024openvla}. \end{itemize} \item \textbf{Special Cases:} \begin{itemize} \item For the UCSD pick-and-place dataset, we used dataset statistics to scale gripper commands to the appropriate torque space \item For ETH agent affordances, we applied the transformation: $unnormalized = 0.5 \cdot (normalized + 1) \cdot (high - low) + low$, where high and low are the 99th and 1st percentiles respectively \end{itemize} \item \textbf{Action Space Handling:} \begin{itemize} \item For datasets using velocity, angular velocity, or torque-based action spaces (e.g., ETH agent affordances and UCSD datasets), we note potential compatibility issues with OpenVLA's position-based predictions \item We exclude `Terminal' tensors from action spaces, as OpenVLA predicts only XYZ, RPY, and gripper commands \end{itemize} \end{itemize}

-\paragraph{Common Considerations} Across all models, we encountered cases where image observations were unavailable due to non-standard image key naming (e.g., `agentview\_rgb', `frontright\_fisheye\_image') in some datasets.
-These edge cases were handled appropriately for each model while maintaining consistent evaluation protocols.
+\paragraph{Additional Considerations} We encountered cases where image observations were unavailable due to non-standard image key naming (e.g., `agentview\_rgb', `frontright\_fisheye\_image') in some datasets.
+These were utilized for OpenVLA, but not the other models, as OpenVLA requires an image as part of its input.
+This specific case occurred with 2 datasets in particular, conq\_hose\_manipulation, and viola.